 Ranching Heritage-Bred Winner

-The AQHA Ranching Heritage program spotlights the quality horses produced by AQHA Ranching Heritage Breeders.
-These horses showcase the qualities of a good working ranch horse and can succeed in many venues.
+The AQHA Ranching Heritage Breeder program spotlights the quality horses produced by AQHA Ranching Heritage Breeders.
+The program is designed to showcase the qualities of a working ranch horse by recognizing the top Ranching Heritage-bred horses competing at major events.